JBEI/edd/README.md

 This section provides instructions for converting the EDD database to handle a new schema, or on populating a new deployment with existing data.

+ * Run edd's 'reset_db.sh' to execute all of the steps below.

  * Create a SQL dump file to capture the contents of the existing EDD database